Quantifying and Learning Static vs. Dynamic Information in Deep Spatiotemporal Networks: Controlling Model Bias

 We conduct similar experiments to AVOS for the early and late fusion layers of the MATNet model trained on DAVIS and YouTube-VOS.
 Empirically, we found that at intermediate layers there is a higher chance of randomly selecting units that cumulatively have a significant impact on the performance unlike the final layers, which was also found in~\cite{cheng2022deeply}.
 Thus, in video object segmentation, as we remove units from the intermediate fusion layers (unlike action recognition where we ablate the final layer), we randomly sample from the units that are least biased towards the dominant factor (i.e., static or dynamic) of that layer to avoid the aforementioned scenario.
 More specifically, the random baseline first takes the least biased units toward the significant factor of this layer (\ie dynamics in fusion layer 2, and static in other fusion layers) and then randomly samples $x\%$ units within $(x+5)\%$ of these units.

 We evaluate on the moving camouflaged animals~\cite{lamdouar2020betrayed} (MoCA) dataset, where the objects of interest are camouflaged animals and hence largely indistinguishable from their backgrounds in the absence of motion, and report the mean intersection over union (mIoU) (see Sec.~\ref{sec:vos_cc_study} for more details on evaluation).
 The results in Fig.~\ref{fig:unit_removal} (bottom left and right) consistently demonstrate that for every fusion layer the factor with the highest impact on performance is the factor it is most biased toward, as examined earlier (Fig.~\ref{fig:stagewise_vos}c and Sec.~\ref{sec:epochwise_vos}).
+More specifically, fusion layer 2 is slightly dynamic biased, while fusion layers 4 and 5 are static biased, e.g., fusion layer 4 achieves 0\% when removing only 40\% of the most static units.

 In both tasks, these experiments document that masking out the top-$k$ channels based on our metric can help remove biased units in the model and consequently affect its accuracy more compared with randomly selected channels.
 We now aim to use these insights to show possible mechanisms for improving the performance of a model.